judasgutenberg/symfony_react/README.md

 A manager login to try is oscarpoof@dribble.org/1111  .

+Log out by reloading the page (being logged in is just part of the React state;  there is no cookie or session).

 The display of shifts is very basic.
 In a better system, there would be multiple views and calendars and such, but that would've taken awhile to get working nice.

 Editing the times and dates is done with a simple text input.
 Ideally, it would be with a calendar and clock and even (perhaps) relative time inputs (one hour ago, one day ago, one week from now, etc.), but I couldn't find a usable React module to do what I wanted, and it would take awhile to build something ideal.